danieleborgo/OctoPrint-ShutdownButtonLEDBuzzer/README.md

 the shutdown.
 Remember that these signals may vary of few seconds.

+## Notes

+To shut down the Raspberry, it uses the command configured in OctoPrint settings.

 This plugin supports both active and passive buzzers.
 By default, it assumes to have an active one.